Plumsail/helpdesk-docs/Online/How To/Create a new view.rst

 Create a new view
 #################

-    .. raw:: html

-     <iframe width="560" height="315" src="https://www.youtube.com/embed/8kLySL2H57k" frameborder="0" allowfullscreen></iframe>

 Views give an opportunity to organize work with SharePoint list and sort data in your service desk in an easy-to-find way.
 For instance, let's create a view based on existing custom one.

 On the home page, you can find auto-generated views for the most common cases and all new views will appear under ‘more options’ button.

 |newView|